 - For optimal viewing of live broadcasts, download the Zoom application: Download Zoom

 The authors of this continuing education activity have made reasonable efforts to ensure that all information contained herein is accurate in accordance with the latest available scientific evidence at the time of publication.
-However, because information regarding medications, treatment guidelines, and other healthcare information is subject to constant change, the participant is advised to always confirm practice resources before applying any learned information in practice.
-Activities produced by Texas Pharmacy’s Center for Continuing Professional Development are intended solely for purposes of supplementing health care professionals’ knowledge.
+However, because information regarding medications, treatment guidelines, and other healthcare information is constantly changing, the participant is advised to always confirm practice resources before applying any learned information in practice.
+Activities produced by Texas Pharmacy’s Center for Continuing Professional Development are intended solely to supplement healthcare professionals’ knowledge.
 The opinions expressed in this educational activity are those of the faculty and do not necessarily represent the views of The University of Texas at Austin College of Pharmacy.